alexhanachang/alexhanachang/README.md

 # About me

+Hello!
 My name is alex (she/they), and I am a senior at Northwestern University studying Critical Race & Ethnic Studies, Legal Studies, and Data Science.
-I will be graduating in June 2022, and I am currently seeking full-time job opportunities in the San Francisco Bay Area.
+I will be graduating in June 2022, and I am currently seeking full-time Data Science job opportunities in the San Francisco Bay Area.

 *Currently located on the ancestral and unceded lands of the Anishinaabe — specifically, the Bodéwadmiakiwen (Potawatomi), Odawa, and Ojibwe — as well as the Ho-Chunk, Menominee, and Myaamia (Miami) nations.*